Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 To analyze simulation results, some programs are provided here as post processing.
 They are @3dfdisp.f and
 @3ddisp.f03, as examples, for which the velocity distributions in parallel and perpendicular directions are plotted in time and the time sequential plots of ions and electrons.
+@3fdispC.f03 is time sequential plots of H, C, Au and electrons in side and top views.
 They are discussed in the latter half of the CPC paper in 2019 (Ref.
 1 below).

 The parallel simulation code is designed for now the one-dimensional case (the z-direction) where the long axis of pellets is open to eject heavy ions in that derection.